-How to Drink Icewine
+How to serve icewine

 1. When sipping, avoid icewine contact with the tip of your tongue

 The tip of your tongue is where your sweetness receptors are located.
-By avoiding contact, your pallet is able to better taste all the other flavors on all other parts of your tongue, making the flavors more dynamic.
+By avoiding contact, your palate is able to better taste all the other flavors on all other parts of your tongue, making the flavors more dynamic.
 Letting the other tongue flavor receptors experience the wine without the sweetness allows the other flavors to come forward and not get overpowered by the sweet sensations.
 Our wine guide even recommended tasting the icewine "in the back of your mouth" to really coat all the flavor receptors on your tongue.

-2. Take bigger sips of icewine
+2. Take bigger sips

 When drinking traditional wine, we tend to take smaller sips, which is not recommended for drinking icewine.
-The bigger the sip, the more you really taste the icewine flavors!
+The bigger the sip, the more you really taste the flavors!

 3. Incorporate air and swish the icewine around your mouth

-5. Let your pallet rest
+5. Let your palate rest

-After completing steps one through four, finish your sip and let the icewine flavors linger.
+After completing steps one through four, finish your sip and let the flavors linger.
 When I take a sip and pause, the flavors change once again - I would have completely missed some flavors if I quickly took another sip or wasn't fully focused on the full flavor experience.

-When using these icewine sipping techniques, I absolutely tasted more of icewine's sweet, juicy flavors and toned down sweetness.
+When using these sipping techniques, I absolutely tasted more of icewine's sweet, juicy flavors and toned down sweetness.
 With every passing second, from the initial sip to the final gulp, I could pick out different ingredient notes during each phase of the sipping experience.
-I would first taste guava, then the acid on my lingering sip changed the flavor to honey comb, then after I finished my sip my pallet was filled with raspberry.
+I would first taste guava, then the acid on my lingering sip changed the flavor to honey comb, then after I finished my sip my palate was filled with raspberry.